werfish/Unofficial-ByBit-Exchange-Client-for-.Net/README.md

 ### Installing

-Donwload,clone of fork the project to yuor environment and load it into Visual Studio.
+Donwload,clone or fork the project to yuor environment and load it into Visual Studio.